Richard Jacobs (rabbi): Career and views

 Immediately after his nomination as URJ president, The Daily Beast and Newsweek placed him at number seven on their 2011 list of “America's 50 Most Influential Rabbis,” describing him as “magnetic” and “known for prioritizing social justice ... and rethinking worship to engage the disaffected.”
 He held the same position on the 2012 list, where he was described as “a charismatic speaker and...a staunch defender of Israel”, who was, however, also attacked by the Zionist Organization of America for being insufficiently pro-Israel, and moved up to position six in the 2013 list.
 In 2011, the Jewish Daily Forward listed him as number three on the “Forward 50”, its list of the 50 most significant American Jews, and the Jerusalem Post lists him as number 26 on its 2012 list of “50 most influential Jews in the world.”

 Articulating his view of the future of the Reform Movement upon his unanimous election as president in June 2011, Jacobs said:

 “Unless we change our approach, there is little chance that Jews in their twenties and thirties will even enter the revolving door of synagogue affiliation.
 Hoping is not a strategy; the Jewish world needs new approaches for engaging the future. ...
 Everywhere we look, there are dramatic challenges facing our people; yet each is a phenomenal opportunity to revitalize Jewish life.
 Only very rarely has Jewish history known an era of so much creativity or innovation; no previous generation has possessed our resources and potential.
 For two centuries, Reform Judaism has pointed the way forward.
 For the past forty years, our religious ingenuity has made us the fastest growing theologically liberal denomination in America.
 And yet we've become bogged down.
 Too many Jewish leaders seem paralyzed by fear of the future.
 This moment in Jewish history demands bold thinking with big ideas; this is not a time for staying the course.
 It's time to reinvent the architecture of Jewish life.
 It's a time to cast a broad net, to explore options rather than to rule things out, and to recreate a Movement which will be as meaningful in the future as it has been in the past.”

-Jacobs' formal installation, the first in 16 years, was held at Congregation Beit Elohim in Brooklyn, New York on June 9, 2012.
+Jacobs' formal installation, the first in 16 years, was held at Congregation Beth Elohim in Brooklyn, New York on June 9, 2012.
 In his address, Jacobs promised to turn the Reform Jewish movement into a “movement undergoing renovation that will renew Jewish life.”
 He called on Reform Jews to “stand up for Israel” against its critics while fighting to ensure that Israel preserves the democratic and liberal ideals dear to the Reform Movement at the same time, and expressed the hope that “one day soon the State of Israel will live in peace side by side with the State of Palestine.”